Tag Archives: measures

 – Upgrade or replace: Older hardware can malfunction and become unstable; older software can have security holes and vulnerabilities or could fail to properly integrate with newer technologies.

-– Patch up and harden: Whether it’s a domain controller or your home PC, install anti-virus software, configure a firewall, update the OS using service packs and remove unnecessary services.
+– Patch up and harden: Whether its a domain controller or your home PC, install anti-virus software, configure a firewall, update the OS using service packs and remove unnecessary services.

 – Limit access: Keep the system away from prying eyes and unauthorized users.
 Implement strong passwords; use encryption.
 Locks and biometrics are strongly recommended, too.